clolsonus/covid-19/README.md

 ## July 30, 2020

 USA up to nearly 1100 deaths/day.
 200k by Sept 3?
 Brazil remains
-astonishingly flat.
+astonishingly flat and will reach 100k deaths in about 9 days.
 India continues to accelerate, now at over 800 deaths/day..

 ![poly](figures/20200730.png?raw=true "30 July, 2020")